ice8lue/dobble/README.md

 # Dobble

-This repo includes a simple implementation of the game "Dobble".
+This repo includes a simple implementation of the game "Dobble", a card game with symbols on each card.
+Players need to quickly find the one shared symbol.

 ## Rules of the game